May 24, 2014

 Post By: Children's Health

 With warmer weather on the way, many families will head to the lake to beat the heat and cool off.
-To help keep you and your family safe, the experts from The Safety Source-Injury Prevention Service at Children’s Medical Center have come up with five lake safety tips.
+To help keep you and your family safe, the experts from The Safety Source-Injury Prevention Service at Children’s Health have come up with five lake safety tips.

 2. Whether you’re on a boat or a personal water craft, everyone should wear a U.S. Coast Guard approved personal flotation device (PFD) at all times.
 You will know if the PFD (like a life jacket) fits properly, because it will be snug, yet comfortable.
 Make sure it can’t slip above the chin or ears when lifted at the shoulders.